bbatsov/batsov.com/_posts/2012-12-09-from-linux-to-osx-meet-your-new-apps.md

 ### IDEs

-Eclipse, NetBeans and IntelliJ are available (no suprise since they are all Java apps) and look and perform great on OS X. There's also Apple's own XCode, which I found unwieldy.
+Eclipse, NetBeans and IntelliJ are available (no surprise since they are all Java apps) and look and perform great on OS X. There's also Apple's own XCode, which I found unwieldy.